Tenjin25/MarginofVictory/NCRealignment/case_study_senate_2010.md

 | 18 | Franklin, part of Wake | John Alexander (R) | Sarah Crawford (D) | 7.68% D | Likely | Democratic gain from Republican |
 | 39 | Mecklenburg | Rob Bryan (R, open) | DeAndrea Salvador (D) | 24.36% D | Safe | Democratic gain from Republican |

 _Margins are approximate, based on Wikipedia and official results.
 Only districts where the seat changed party control (true flips) are shown.
-For full details and additional context, see the [Wikipedia article](https://en.wikipedia.org/wiki/2020_North_Carolina_Senate_election)._
+For full details and additional context, please take a look at the [Wikipedia article](https://en.wikipedia.org/wiki/2020_North_Carolina_Senate_election)._

 ## 2022: Redistricting, Suburban Realignment, and a Status Quo Election

 The 2022 North Carolina Senate election was shaped by new district lines and ongoing demographic changes.
-While neither party gained or lost overall control, several districts became highly competitive, reflecting the state’s shifting population and the increasing political importance of suburban and exurban areas.
+While neither party gained nor lost overall control, several districts became highly competitive, reflecting the state’s shifting population and the increasing political importance of suburban and exurban areas.
 The results underscored a period of relative partisan stability, but also highlighted the volatility and potential for future change in key battleground districts.
 Notably, the 3rd district voted for Trump in 2024, underscoring the region's Republican trend despite local Democratic strength in some cycles.

 ### 2022 Competitive/Flipped Districts (Official District Numbers)